aradburn/discograph/docs/MIGRATION.md

 ### Next Steps

-1. Continue removing jQuery dependencies by migrating event handlers in init.ts to React components
+1. Continue removing jQuery dependencies by migrating any remaining functionality in init.ts and other files to React components
-2. Optimize component rendering and performance, particularly for the D3.js visualization
+2. Remove the remaining HTML templates once React components fully replace them
-3. Implement code splitting for better loading performance
+3. Optimize component rendering and performance, particularly for the D3.js visualization
-4. Remove redundant HTML templates once React components are fully functional
+4. Clean up the application initialization flow to be more React-centric
-5. Complete the migration of DOM manipulations to React state updates
+5. Implement code splitting for better loading performance
 6. Update the build system to optimize the React application